argshook/zettelkasten/about.md

 Hello and welcome to my digital garden.

-This page is an unordered archive of notes, updated whenever I see fit.\
+This page is an unordered archive of notes, updated at random times.
-It is not a blog and some notes might not even be finished.

-Just like a real life garden, there are nice, groomed areas, but there also are some unattended corners, waiting to be improved.

 All notes are markdown files and their source can be found on [github](https://github.com/argshook/zettelkasten).
 I'm happy to accept PRs with additions or fixes!

 ---

-reach me out on twitter
-<a href="https://twitter.com/argshook" target="_blank" rel="noopener">@argshook</a>

-poke at my code on <a href="https://github.com/argshook" target="_blank" rel="noopener">github</a>

-Thanks for hanging out!

----

 I enjoy taking notes.
-Over time I streamlined the note taking process pretty well, to the point where taking notes is very straighforward.
+Over time I ironed out the note taking process pretty well, to the point where it is very simple and straighforward.

-Wanted to share some of those notes, but there were some problems:
+Wanted to share some of them, but there were problems:

 * figure out what to shar
 * keep private and public notes separately